hippiwear/call-center/README.md

 # call-center
-#Hippolyte Architect of this project :
+# Hippolyte Architect of this project.
-#date :01/03/2025
+# Date: 01/03/2025